Akcea Therapeutics Inc. (AKCA) and Ionis Pharmaceuticals Inc. (NASDAQ:IONS) Comparing side by side | New Business Observer

 Both Akcea Therapeutics Inc. (NASDAQ:AKCA) and Ionis Pharmaceuticals Inc. (NASDAQ:IONS) compete on a level playing field in the Biotechnology industry.
-We will evaluate their performance with regards to risk, analyst recommendations, profitability, dividends, institutional ownership, earnings and valuation.
+We will evaluate their performance with regards to profitability, analyst recommendations, institutional ownership, risk, dividends, earnings and valuation.

 Valuation and Earnings